-Brilliant TED Talk by Dr. Brian Little, an internationally acclaimed scholar and speaker in the field of personality and motivational psychology.
+Brilliant TED Talk by Dr. Brian Little, an acclaimed scholar in the field of personality and motivational psychology.

 On the 8th of September 1932, The first volume of 'Character and Personality: An International Quarterly of Psychodiagnostics and Allied Studies' was published by Duke University.